Why am I subject to inspection?

 Who will be inspecting my property?

 Inspections are conducted by inspectors from the Sonoma County Fire Prevention Division or Fire District staff.
+You can find out if your property is in the inspection area, and who is inspecting via the property lookup.

 What happens if my property does not pass the initial inspection?

-Property owners who have not removed these hazards by the start of the inspection period will be found non-compliant and will be re-inspected 30 business days or more from the date of the initial inspection.
+Property owners who have not removed these hazards by the start of the inspection period will be found non-compliant and will be re-inspected 30 calendar days or more from the date of the initial inspection.

 How will I be notified of a re-inspection?